 Can I serve documents on my ex myself?

-In family law matters, the person to serve documents must not be the party on whose behalf the documents are served (Federal Circuit Court Rule 6.07).
+In family law matters, the person to serve documents must not be the party on whose behalf the documents are served (Family Law Rule 2.35).
 This means that even if you have a good relationship with your ex and they are expecting the documents, you cannot serve documents on them yourself.
 If there is another person who can serve the documents on your behalf, such as a mutual friend or family member, this is acceptable.
 However, it is often preferable to engage a process server to serve the documents.

 What happens after personal service?